openwashdata/wsabrazil/README.md

 integer
 </td>
 <td style="text-align:left;">
-number of permanent private households with water supply by other source
+Number of permanent private households with water supply by other source
 </td>
 </tr>
 <tr>